geekprojects/xstream/README.md

 * yaml-cpp
 * GStreamer

-It currently requires my [UFC](https://github.com/geekprojects/ufc) library, but I'm planning on removing that dependency.

 # Contributions
 Contributions of code and display definitions are more than welcome!
 Send me a PR!